superjaded/kitty-config/README.md

 # superjaded's kitty config

 Fork of an existing setup with some changes to be more in line with how I'm using kitty.
+The original config was meant to be used with tmux.
+For me, I'm relegating my tmux usage just when I'm doing stuff remotely.

 Original content of readme below.